wcs-bjogus/Log4j-ips/README.md

 # Log4j-ips

 Scraping a few sources to create one huge list.
 Also decoding base64 payloads to find new ips.

+Use with care!